 Green Business Opportunities

-Furthermore, this positive response on the proposal also brings business opportunities for entrepreneurs to come up with solutions on how to dispose of waste, create alternatives to replace plastic, and assist with the collection of plastic both recyclable, and not recyclable.
+Furthermore, this positive response to the proposal also brings business opportunities for entrepreneurs to come up with solutions on how to dispose of waste, create alternatives to replace plastic, and assist with the collection of plastic both recyclable and not recyclable.

 While the proposal has been received with open arms by eco-friends, there are several groups who are not happy with the proposal.
 Some argue that the plastic items are poorly defined, others say that the proposal failed to set specific market restrictions for food containers, and drink cups, and some argue that the considered extended producer (manufacturer) responsibility schemes could be misused.
 Others think that there should be specific strong regulations against producers of single-use plastics.